munmithakuria/CIS641-HW2-Thakuria/README.md

 # Munmi Thakuria

 ## Interests:
-   - I have interest in the field Data Science.
+   - I have interest in the field Data Science and also, DevOps.
    - Reading Fiction.
 I am an avid reader.
    - Like to play Table Tennis, Badminton and also, love to swim.